valu-digital/npm-packages/README.md

 ../../release.sh
 ```

-The script will generate a changelog entry and pushed code to a version branch
+The script will generate a changelog entry and pushes the code to a version
-from where the workflow picks it up.
-The workflow will tag the version, build
+branch from where the workflow picks it up.
+The workflow will tag the version,
-the package and publishes it.
+build the package and publishes it.

 The packages are released to the public npm registry.